 Some tax filers do not appear to make optimal education-related tax decisions.
-For example, among the limited number of 2002 tax returns available for our analysis, 27 percent of eligible tax filers did not claim either the tuition deduction or a tax credit.
-In so doing, these tax filers failed to reduce their tax liability by \$169, on average, and 10 percent of these filers could have reduced their tax liability by over \$500.
+For example, our analysis of a limited number of 2005 tax returns indicated that 19 percent of eligible tax filers did not claim either the tuition deduction or a tax credit.
+In so doing, these tax filers failed to reduce their tax liability by \$219, on average, and 10 percent of these filers could have reduced their tax liability by over \$500.
 One explanation for these taxpayers' choices may be the complexity of postsecondary tax provisions, which experts have commonly identified as difficult for tax filers to use.